 Walk-In Orthopaedic Urgent Care

-Our convenient orthopaedic urgent care locations throughout the Triangle are open seven days a week.
+Our convenient orthopaedic urgent care clinic is open seven days a week.
 Get fast service with no long waits and no unnecessary exposure to illness.
 No appointment needed.

 Duke foot-and-ankle specialists perform hundreds of surgical procedures each year.
 They are board certified and fellowship trained in foot and ankle surgery.